-The GP800 was designed to pump chemicals that are injected in high volumes where low volume/high pressure pumps are not well suited.
-At 8 gpm, the GP800 can pump most chemicals 2-3 times faster than the Geoprobe® GS Series machines.
+The GP800 grout machine was designed to pump chemicals that are injected in high volumes where low volume/high pressure pumps are not well suited.
+At 8 gpm, the GP800 can pump most chemicals 2-3 times faster than the Geoprobe® GS Series grout machines.
 With acids, the need for a high volume/medium pressure pump is evident.
 The GP800 fits this need.

 ORC®, Bentonite Grout, HRC®, Cement, or any material that has ability to set up in a hardened state when dehydrated or dried.
 Materials such as HRC® or molasses should not be pumped due to their high viscosity, nor should ORC® and cement-based grouts due to their tendency to harden inside the pump.

 How do I deliver material to the pump?

 While the GP800 grout machine is self-priming, an elevated, gravity-fed supply is recommended to prevent pump cavitation.
 Situate the GP800 close to the supply source … within 3 feet is ideal.
 The pump is supplied with a 1.0 in.
 PVC supply hose assembly.